Services and Procedures

 Major Areas of Specialisation

-Our eye specialists are available to provide personalised care in the treatment of the following conditions.
+Our specialist ophthalmologists in Singapore are available to provide personalised care in the treatment of the following conditions.
 Their expertise in correctly diagnosing and treating your condition will have life-changing consequences as they contain the progression of your eye-related issues and accompany you, or your loved ones, on the journey to a successful recovery.

 - Age-Related Macular Degeneration (AMD) Treatment